Manal Kayiru: Plot

-At last, Naradar Naidu finds a girl who is very nice, but unfortunately doesn't fulfill any condition.
+At last, Naradar Naidu finds a girl who is very nice, but unfortunately doesn't fulfill any of Kittumani's condition.
 After some zig-zag work, he arranges their marriage.
 After four days, Kittumani finds that not a single condition has been fulfilled.
 He plans to send her out of his house, but Naidu, who pretends to support Kittumani, stops him.
 Later they realise that she is pregnant with Kittumani's child.
 After his sister is expelled from her husband's house as per Naidu's instructions and his wife is learning and speaking Hindi, Kittumani agrees to let her stay with him.
 He also has his own selfish reasons as he experiences much trouble cooking.
 At last they all convince, but Naidu is thrown out of the house as he is said to be the only reason behind the confusion.
 Naidu reveals that he did this as he, like Kittumani, had placed conditions which should be fulfilled by his fiancée and just before the marriage, he discovered that some conditions had not been fulfilled.
 The girl had killed herself and from then, Naidu had pledged to save people's lives from these types of issues.